 Area of Focus Sessions

 D&I2602.
-Designing People First Workplaces: Culture, Belonging, and the Future of Accounting Talent
+Designing People-First Workplaces: Culture, Belonging, and the Future of Accounting Talent

 In today’s rapidly evolving accounting landscape, people-first cultures are becoming essential to attracting, retaining, and advancing talent.
-This session explores how flexible, thoughtful workplaces—supported by inclusive leadership and intentional mentorship—create environments where individuals can bring their full selves to work and perform at their best.
-Through insights from organizational change makers with lived experience, attendees will learn how human centered culture design, equitable systems, and effective mentoring models strengthen team dynamics, deepen belonging, and shape the future of accounting talent.
+This session explores how flexible, thoughtful workplaces — supported by inclusive leadership and intentional mentorship — create environments where individuals can bring their full selves to work and perform at their best.
+Through insights from organizational change makers with lived experience, attendees will learn how human-centered culture design, equitable systems, and effective mentoring models strengthen team dynamics, deepen belonging, and shape the future of accounting talent.

 Learning Objectives:

-• Identify key elements of people first workplace systems that support both employee well being and high performance.
+- Identify key elements of people first workplace systems that support both employee well being and high performance.

-• Differentiate between alternative mentoring models and how each contributes to talent development.
+- Distinguish between alternative mentoring models and how each contributes to talent development.

-• Apply practical strategies for designing flexible, inclusive environments that accommodate diverse work styles, communication preferences, and life circumstances.
+- Recognize practical strategies for designing flexible, inclusive environments that accommodate diverse work styles, communication preferences, and life circumstances.

-• Evaluate how leadership tone, psychological safety, and feedback loops impact retention, engagement, and long-term talent growth.
+- Indicate how leadership tone, psychological safety, and feedback loops impact retention, engagement, and long-term talent growth.

 Date/Time